apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 sink.*                --                Configuration options for the sink.
 See AvroSink user guide for an exhaustive list, however note AvroSink requires at least hostname and port.
 **processor.type**    --                Either ``failover`` or ``load_balance`` which correspond to FailoverSinksProcessor and LoadBalancingSinkProcessor respectively. processor.*           --                Configuration options for the sink processor selected.
-See FailoverSinksProcessor and LoadBalancingSinkProcessor user guide for an exhaustive list.
+See FailoverSinksProcessor and LoadBalancingSinkProcessor user guide for an exhaustive list. source.interceptors   --                Space-separated list of interceptors source.interceptors.* --                Configuration options for individual interceptors specified in the source.interceptors property
 ====================  ================  ==============================================

 Below is an example of how to use the agent: